Skip to main content

 What Are Dental Bone Grafts Made From?

 • Autografts.
-Your doctor uses bone from your own body — typically from another part of the jaw or your hip — in your dental bone graft.
+Your dentist uses bone from your own body — typically from another part of the jaw or your hip — in your dental bone graft.
 It stimulates the formation of new bone in the area.

 • Alloplasts.
-Your doctor uses synthetic material in your dental bone graft, such as calcium phosphate or calcium sodium phosphosilicate.3 Unlike autografts or allografts that stimulate your body to produce new bone, alloplasts allow your existing bone to grow into the area, acting as a framework for this bone.
+Your dentist uses synthetic material made of calcium, phosphorus and hydroxylapatite in your dental bone graft.
+Like xenografts, alloplasts allow your existing bone to grow into the area, acting as a framework for this bone.

 Candidates for Dental Bone Grafting